 Gibbs' Cheese and Sausage opened at Findlay Market in 1922 as a butter and egg stand.
 Today, Jeff Gibbs still sells butter and eggs, as well as lunchmeat, cheese, sausage, natural peanut butter, Amish jams, homemade noodles, and dozens of flavors of fudge.
 Jeff is generation number five in this family business, which has its roots in a general store in Fairview, Indiana.
 Jeff still has record books from the 1850's kept by his great-great grandfather, James Edward Gibbs.

 Jeff's great-grandfather, also named James Gibbs, expanded the store's business by selling butter and eggs on packet boats, which traveled up and down the Ohio River.
-The butter and egg trade went particularly well in Cincinnati, so Jeff's grandfather (also named James Gibbs!) moved to Cincinnati to open a store on Sixth Street.
+The butter and egg trade went particularly well in Cincinnati, so Jeff's grandfather (also named James Gibbs!) moved to Cincinnati to open a store on Sixth Street, and soon after moved to a stand in The Sixth Street Market.
+The Sixth Street Market stand was open until that Market was torn down in 1960.
 In 1922, he opened a second location at Findlay Market.
 Today the Gibbs stand is decorated with some of the tools his family used at that time: a butter churn, a butter tub, a manual cheese slicer, a balance scale, and thick wooden boxes to transport cheese.

 Jeff's father started working at Findlay Market in the 1930's and when he retired, in 1982, Jeff took over his share of the business.
 Jeff's Uncle Russ, another life-long merchant, was still a co-owner.
 Russ was in charge of butter and eggs and Jeff was in charge of meat and cheese.
 When Jeff bought out his uncle a few years later, he continued to expand the business.